lnikell/brunch-gentleman-set/README.md

 * Underscore

 ### Key features
+* Autoprefixer
+* Backbone.LayoutManager
+* HTML5 template
+* Mobile devices compatibility

 #### Autoprefixer
 Plugin that parse CSS and add vendor prefixes to CSS rules using values from Can I Use.
+I start using it instead of [nib](https://github.com/tj/nib).

 Input:
 ```css
 .item {